caseyanderson/BBB/debian_on_rev_B/debian_install.md

 /////////

 ## Part 3a: log in via ssh over LAN
-*i prefer working with BBBs over the network, so lets start with an explanation of how login wirelessly via ssh*
+*i prefer working with BBBs over the network, so lets start with an explanation of wireless ssh login*

 1. start with the BBB powered down and ethernet plugged in (make sure nothing else is plugged in for now)